-Some people actually love social media and sharing their lives online.
-If it’s a positive experience, and they are still physically, mentally, and emotionally healthy after heavy app use, kudos to them.
-Everyone has a different relationship with social media, and what can bring out the good in some is detrimental to others.
+Some people love sharing their lives online.
+If it’s a positive experience and they are still physically, mentally, and emotionally healthy after heavy app use, kudos to them.
+Everyone has a different relationship with social media, and what can benefit one can be detrimental to another.

 This post is really for the people who are driven crazy by all the app use or feel forced to post stuff in order to promote their work.
-After several conversations with bloggers and friends, I realized how beaten down some are when it comes to social media use, Instagram in particular.
+After several conversations with different bloggers and friends, I realized how beaten down some are when it comes to social media use, Instagram in particular.
 There’s the constant comparison to others’ carefully curated profiles, the addiction to the dopamine of receiving likes and followers, or getting depressed when not getting enough likes and followers.
 It’s not just teens feeling this way, but also middle-aged adults.

 I don’t post about my personal life online.
 This is the most important thing for me in keeping sane.
 As I grow my readership on this blog, I’m getting more and more strict on what I’m posting to separate my online self from my real self.
 I think it’s a different story if you’re blogging about your personal life, you feel cathartic doing so, and you’re comfortable being an open book.
 I don’t need to because my site is in more of a magazine format, and the content doesn’t depend on it.